Ayush1285/Motion_Planning/README.md

-# Quadcopter  Navigation
+# Motion Planning Algorithms
-In this project, we aim to simulate motion planning for a quadcopter in cluttered environments
+In this project, we aim to learn and implement different motion planning algorithms.
-## Objectives
-* Learning and implementation of planning algorithms (A*, RRT) in 2D grid
-* Developing environment for Gazebo simulation.
-* Mapping of environment using quadcopter.
-* Generating path for a quadcopter by applying motion planning algorithms.

 ### Path planning algorithms for point object
 **Dijkstra**